“וְאַתֶּ֧ם תִּֽהְיוּ־לִ֛י מַמְלֶ֥כֶת כֹּֽהֲנִ֖ים וְג֣וֹי קָד֑וֹשׁ”

 It is in our hands to manifest this fully.
 Rav Kook ZT”L was and is the Cohen Gadol-High Priest of our epoch.
 Our Holy Torah and Rav Kook’s voluminous, multi-levelled enlightened Torah writings offer us clear guidance as to what we must do in order to truly become a holy nation of priests and priestesses.
 So that we may truly merit ‘letaken olam be’malchut Shaddai-to repair the world under the Almighty’s kingdom’.

-Beemhera Be’Yamenu-Immediately In Our Days
+Beemhera Be’Yamenu-Immediately (and especially) In Our (most challenging) Days.

 Prepared by Rabbi Itzchak Evan-Shayish, firstname.lastname@example.org, www.haorot.com